akshaybbd/qa-fidelity-test-framework/README.md

 # qa-fidelity-test-framework
 **Below are the few links are commands for setup**

-Download and Install Python 3 and above:-  Welcome to Python.org
+Download and Install Python 3 and above:-  **https://www.python.org/**

-Download and Install Visual Studio Code:-  https://code.visualstudio.com/
+Download and Install Visual Studio Code:-  **https://code.visualstudio.com/**

 Command to download all dependencies: **pip install -r requirements.txt**